 Gender Concerns conducted a Pre-Election Assessment Mission before the 2013 election.
 It concluded uncertainty concerning the free and fair democratic participation of women.

-Gender Concerns International and UNIFEM Pakistan became official partners in advocating UNSCR1325, 2009.
+Gender Concerns International and UNIFEM Pakistan became the official partners in advocating UNSCR1325, 2009.

 Gender Concerns International and UNIFEM Pakistan agreed to coordinate and cooperate in lending their respective expertise in support of the drafting, implementation and monitoring of the National Action Plan on UNSCR 1325.